 ...so shall My word be that goes forth from My mouth; it shall not return to Me void, but it shall accomplish that which I please, and it shall prosper in the thing for which I sent it. ~ Isaiah 55:11

-In this world of TikTok, fast food, and next-day delivery, the art of listening and paying attention is becoming more and more difficult to train and retain.
-Even more so in church where you cannot just swipe left when the Pastor isn't saying something engaging or exciting enough.
-It takes practice to listen properly, but it's not impossible.
+In this world of TikTok, fast food, and next-day delivery, the art of listening and paying attention is becoming increasingly difficult to train and retain.
+Even more so when it comes to getting the most out of church sermons where you cannot just swipe left when the Pastor isn't saying something engaging or exciting enough.
+It takes practice to listen properly, but it's possible.

 Minimize distractions

-What action plan, perhaps out of the box, can you come up with for your distractions?
+What action plan, out of the box, can you produce for your distractions?

 Take notes